HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking Rd cross-references ...
+WARNING
+    ```
+    Unknown package ‘rjags’ in Rd xrefs
+    ```

 *   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘rjags’
+    ```

+# MEAL

+Version: 1.10.1

+## In both

+*   checking package dependencies ...
 ERROR
     ```
-    Package required but not available: ‘XML’
+    Packages required but not available: ‘SNPassoc’ ‘DMRcate’ ‘isva’ ‘SmartSVA’

-    Packages suggested but not available for checking:
-      ‘RLumShiny’ ‘RLumModel’ ‘rjags’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
     manual.